 - Providing training to other professional agencies that work with at-risk adults and residents of long-term care facilities

 Photo: L to R: Vera Cunningham aged 102, Washington County Commissioner David Foy, and Joe Thereur breaking ground on the Green House Project in Akron, CO.

 Ombudsmen In Action

 How do ombudsmen help seniors?
 Read the story Preserving An Elder's Freedom about one long-term care resident who was falsely admitted to a long-term care facility by his wife under false pretenses.

 Meet Your State OfficeColorado Long-Term Care Ombudsman Program 455 Sherman Street, Suite 130 Denver, CO 80203 Phone: 303.722.0300

 See a map of Colorado Agencies on Aging for your local Ombudsman contacts.
+In the event of a life or limb threatening emergency call 911.
+The Long-Term Care Ombudsman Program is not authorized as an emergency service or law enforcement.
 Please contact us if you have a case of abuse or neglect to report.

-Read our report to learn more about the program.
+Read our Colorado Long-Term Care Ombudsman Program Annual Reports to learn more about the program: